pluralsight/guides/published/front-end-javascript/a-beginners-guide-to-jquery/article.md

 - jQuery is a function, and it has other utility functions bound to it, like `ajax` and `noConflict.`
 - You can pass a function to jQuery as a convenient way of setting up your code in its own scope, and to ensure that your code will execute as soon as the DOM is ready.
-- You normally pass jQuery a selector and it returns an array of elements, wrapped in a jQuery object.
+- You normally pass jQuery a selector string, DOM element or node list, and it returns an array of elements, wrapped as a jQuery object.
 - jQuery objects come with lots of methods for working with the selection of elements they contain.

 ### Using the docs

 Keep in mind that you don’t need to know many jQuery methods to get started with it.
 You really just need to know how jQuery works.
 It has excellent API docs, and its methods have highly intuitive names, so you can normally Google for whatever you need in a few seconds, even when you don’t know exactly what you’re looking for.
-Once you understand the "jQuery programming style," you can easily find the methods you need with a search engine.
+Once you understand the jQuery programming style, you can easily find the methods you need with a search engine.

 ## jQuery style